EricDahlvang/BotBuilder-Samples/CSharp/Blog-LUISActionBinding/README.md

 #### LUIS Application
 If you want to test this sample, you have to import the pre-build [LUIS_MODEL.json](LUIS_MODEL.json) file to your LUIS account.

 The first step to using LUIS is to create or import an application.
 Go to the home page, www.luis.ai, and log in.
-After creating your LUIS account you'll be able to Import an Existing Application where can you can select a local copy of the LUIS_MODEL.json file an import it.
+After creating your LUIS account you'll be able to Import an Existing Application where can you can select a local copy of the LUIS_MODEL.json file and import it.

 ![Import an Existing Application](images/prereqs-import.png)

-Once you imported the application you'll need to "train" the model ([Training](https://www.microsoft.com/cognitive-services/en-us/LUIS-api/documentation/Train-Test)) before you can "Publish" the model in an HTTP endpoint.
-For more information, take a look at [Publishing a Model](https://www.microsoft.com/cognitive-services/en-us/LUIS-api/documentation/PublishApp).
+Once you imported the application you'll need to "train" the model ([Training](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/luis-how-to-train)) before you can "Publish" it.
+For more information, take a look at [LUIS - How to Publish](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/luis-how-to-publish-app).

 Finally, edit the .config files for each sample ([Bot](LuisActions.Samples.Bot/Web.config), [Web](LuisActions.Samples.Web/Web.config), [Console](LuisActions.Samples.Console/App.config)) and update the `LUIS_SubscriptionKey` and `LUIS_ModelId` appSettings with the values corresponding to your Subscription and Application.